ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R22]**	The (commercial) counterparties MUST agree on the business process rules which are represented in the business workflows and worksteps in the BPI.

-**[R23]** 	The (commercial) counterparties MUST validate the correctness of a (commercial) State Object based on a commercial state change against the transaction business logic in the applicable BPI workflow and workstep.
+**[R23]** 	The (commercial) counterparties MUST validate the correctness of a (commercial) State Object based on a (commercial) state change against the transaction business logic in the applicable BPI workflow and workstep.

-**[R24]** 	The (commercial) counterparties MUST generate a Proof of Correctness of a (commercial) State Object based on a commercial state change that can be validated against the BPI transaction business logic.
+**[R24]** 	The (commercial) counterparties MUST generate a Proof of Correctness of a (commercial) State Object based on a (commercial) state change that can be validated against the BPI transaction business logic.

 **[R25]** 	Any new (commercial) state between counterparties MUST be recorded on the BPI between them.

-**[R26]** 	Any counterparty having received a Proof of Correctness of a (commercial) state change MUST be able to validate that Proof of Correctness aginst the BPI between the counterparties.
+**[R26]** 	Any counterparty having received a Proof of Correctness of a (commercial) state change MUST be able to validate that Proof of Correctness against the BPI between the counterparties.

-**[R27]** 	A (commercial) counterparty MUST include a Proof of Correctness of the (commercial) State Object generated by the commercial state change in the BPI Messages between the transacting counterparties.
+**[R27]** 	A (commercial) counterparty MUST include a Proof of Correctness of the (commercial) State Object generated by the (commercial) state change in the BPI Messages between the transacting counterparties.

 ### 2.8.2 DLTs and BPI/DLT Abstraction Layers